-Join Ray Villalobos for an in-depth discussion in this video Using two-way data binding, part of Learn AngularJS 2: The Basics.
+Join Ray Villalobos for an in-depth discussion in this video Using two-way data binding, part of Learning AngularJS 2 (2016).

 - [Voiceover] Sometimes, it's convenient to have an element…that can both respond to an event…and modify a property at the same time.…Angular gives you a shortcut to do this…that combines both of the techniques…that we've been doing so far.…We have been learning how to use properties of an element,…like the innerHTML of this label,…to assign a value that is based on our variables…that are in our component.…The other thing that we've done…is attached different events that can allow us…to do things through our components,…so, calculate a new artist or add one right here,…and so on and so forth.…